bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in project.
 This Sprint explored JavaScript Fundamentals.
 During this Sprint, you studied array methods, this keyword, prototypes, and class syntax.
-In your challenge this week, you will demonstrate proficiency by completing a survey of JavaScript problems.
+In your challenge this week, you will demonstrate proficiency by completing a range of JavaScript problems.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.

-_You have **three hours** to complete this challenge.
-Plan your time accordingly._

 ## Introduction